Strategy, Legal & Operations

 Decathlon, a major sporting goods retailer, needed a faster way to fulfill thousands of online orders each day.

-To streamline their order processing, they installed a three-story mezzanine with nearly 2,000 shelving units at their Northampton logistics center.
+To streamline their order processing, they installed a three-story mezzanine with nearly 2,000 shelving units at their logistics center.

 This upgrade allowed them to process around 3,000 online orders daily, improving order accuracy and reducing shipping delays.

-Motocard (Spain): Speeding up fulfillment
+Motocard: Speeding up fulfillment

 By integrating a Warehouse Management System (WMS) and reorganizing their storage with picking shelves, they improved their order processing efficiency.

-900 orders processed per day, with 90% of orders placed before noon dispatched the same day.
+The result was 900 orders processed per day, with 90% of orders placed before noon dispatched the same day.

-SAM Outillage (France): Automating for efficiency
+SAM Outillage: Automating for efficiency

-The impact was immediate—a 25% boost in productivity and 24-hour order fulfillment for orders placed before 4:00 p.m.
+To fix this, they automated their order processing system, introducing a mini-load system and WMS.
+The impact was immediate: a 25% boost in productivity and 24-hour order fulfillment for orders placed before 4 p.m.

-Each of these businesses tackled order processing challenges in different ways—whether through automation, better storage solutions, or smarter logistics.
+Each of these businesses tackled order processing challenges in different ways, whether through automation, better storage solutions, or smarter logistics.

 Manual order processing